wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

     );
 ```

-You can either remove the `wp-api` dependency, or add `wp-api-fetch` as an additional dependancy.
+You can either remove the `wp-api` dependency, or add `wp-api-fetch` as an additional dependency.

 Next, add a button to the Actions area of the form, to trigger the fetch request.